Frequently asked questions.

-You want to fully participate in the leadership development program.
+You want to fully participate in the business and personal development program.
 This is what sets Workbreaker apart from other remote work travel programs.

 Experience leading teams or cross-functional groups as an individual contributor.

-Able to enter the program location country with a valid passport, visa, and health requirements as it relates to COVID-19.
+Able to enter the program location country with a valid passport and/or visa.
 Workbreaker is not a visa agency.
 Each participant is responsible for following the visa requirements for entry.

 Love to travel and explore new cultures!

 What's included in the registration?